The City University of New York/Professional Staff Congress

 HEO-CLT PDF Committee Liaison: Patricia Young, firstname.lastname@example.org

-- Adjunct CLTs who work at least ten (10) hours per week during the semester in which the application is made and have worked (10) or more hours per week for four (4) consecutive semesters (not including summer session) immediately preceding the semester in which the application is made
+- Be in your full-time title for more than six months by the start date of the proposed activity.
+(For Adjunct CLTs you must work at least 10 hours per week during the semester in which you apply, and you must have worked 10 hours per week for four consecutive, non-Summer semesters, immediately preceding the semester in which you apply.)

-- Employees who are not on Travia Leave when the application is submitted or when the proposed professional development activity will take place
+- NOT be on Travia Leave when the application is submitted or when the proposed professional development activity will take place.

 - Research projects and field studies

-- Preference is given to applicants who have not yet received grants from the HEO-CLT Professional Development Fund.
+- Preference is given to applicants who have not yet received awards from the HEO-CLT Professional Development Fund.

 - The amount of money available from the HEO-CLT Professional Development Fund to employees at any CUNY campus will be proportionate to the number of eligible employees at each campus.